yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 Imagine you are a hiring manager or recruiter screening a resume while juggling many other tasks in your job - you simply won't have much time on each resume!
 When a hiring manager is looking at any resume, they are in fact quickly scanning for keywords of skills or experiences that they value, before paying any additional attention to your resume.

-Recruiters and ATS do that as well, but based on the job description (JD) that the hiring manager helped to write.
-That is why optimizing your resume based on JDs is very important.
+Recruiters and ATS do that as well, but based on the job description that the hiring manager helped to write.
+That is why optimizing your resume based on job descriptions is very important.

 :::info